agostini01/rms-norm-exercise/README.md

 This is an example of how to set up an NVIDIA VSCode DevContainer with GPU support for PyTorch and profiling.

+The `examples` folder contains several examples of how to compile CUDA kernels within PyTorch, showcasing profiling when possible.

 ## Prerequisites